 If you and your spouse have attempted to repair your damaged relationship but have failed to succeed, divorce may be the best choice.
 This is also true for cases involving abuse or physical danger.
-Whatever your situation may be, consult with a Burleson divorce attorney today if you are seeking to file for divorce.
+Whatever your situation may be, consult with a divorce attorney in Burleson today if you are seeking to file for divorce.
 The process is complicated and will require experienced legal guidance from a qualified lawyer.

 Before you begin the divorce process, there are undoubtedly questions you have that need answering.
 Some of the most commonly asked questions spouses ask before entering a divorce include:

-Shared property and larger items that you can't prove fully belongs to you should not be taken with you before a divorce is finalized.
+Shared property and larger items that you can't prove fully belong to you should not be taken with you before a divorce is finalized.
 Anything that is not yours and is not granted to you by the court will have to be returned, so it is usually best to only take items that are certainly yours, such as clothing and small furnishings.